ssvassiliev/Basics_of_Computers/_episodes/04-Using_computer.md

 - "How to protect your computer?"
 - "Is it better to repair or replace a computer?"
 objectives:
-- "Understand what are the most important factors to consider when buying a PC."
+- "Choose optimal computer for your work"
-- "Learn how to keep your computer safe."
+- "Maintain your computer"
 keypoints:
 - "Use a different password for each account and beef up security using MFA if possible."
 ---

-## 20. How to choose the right computer
+## 23. How to choose the right computer
 Choosing a computer is always about making trade-off decisions.
 In most cases, you will have to make some sacrifices unless you don't care about cost.
 Depending on your needs, you can choose between:

 - Powerful desktop or portable laptop.